Slow neutrinos: non-linearity and momentum-space emulation: procedure

 \subsection{General cosmologies}

+Equation~(\ref{e:d0_a_k_u_formal}) can be integrated exactly in the EdS-test-$\nu$ case because $a(y') \dm(a(y'),k) \propto a(y')^2 \propto (y')^{-4}$, and the resulting integrand $\propto \sin(y'-y)/(y')^4$ is exactly integrable over $y'$ for any real $y$.
 The main result of this Section begins with the observation that $\sin(y'-y)/(y')^n$ may be integrated exactly for any integer $n$, as may be seen for $n>0$ by expanding $\sin(y'-y)=\sin(y')\cos(y)-\cos(y')\sin(y)$ and then integrating repeatedly by parts.
-Thus, we do not need a closed-form expression for the time-dependence of $\dm$ at a given wave number; we need only interpolate it using polynomials in $s$.
-Dividing the interval $[\sinit,s]$ into tens of sub-intervals, we may easily approximate $\dm$ on each one using a cubic spline or other low-order interpolating polynomial.
+Thus, we do not need a closed-form expression for the time-dependence of $a \dm$ at a given wave number; we need only interpolate it using polynomials in $s$.
+Dividing the interval $[\sinit,s]$ into tens of sub-intervals, we may easily approximate $a \dm$ on each one using a cubic spline or other low-order interpolating polynomial.
 The advantage is apparent from an examination of the integrand of \EQ{e:d0_a_k_u_formal} at high $k$, whose highly-oscillatory nature would appear to require many more than $k|s| \sim 2k/\Hco \sim 10^4 k[h/{\rm Mpc}]$ time steps.

 Begin by defining the $s$-dependent function